0x09/hfsfuse/README.md

     HFS options:
-        --force                force mount volumes with dirty journal -o noallow_other       restrict filesystem access to mounting user -o cache_size=N        size of lookup cache (1024) -o blksize=N           set a custom read size/alignment in bytes you should only set this if you are sure it is being misdetected -o rsrc_ext=suffix     special suffix for filenames which can be used to access their resource fork
+        --force                force mount volumes with dirty journal -o rsrc_only           only mount the resource forks of files -o noallow_other       restrict filesystem access to mounting user -o cache_size=N        size of lookup cache (1024) -o blksize=N           set a custom read size/alignment in bytes you should only set this if you are sure it is being misdetected -o rsrc_ext=suffix     special suffix for filenames which can be used to access their resource fork or alternatively their data fork if mounted in rsrc_only mode

         -o noublio             disable ublio read layer
         -o ublio_items=N       number of ublio cache entries, 0 for no caching (64)